Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-7/_posts/2001-08-01-all-together.md

 - create a variable to store a reference to the object in
 - create a new object and store it in the variable
-- call the object's methods
+- call the object's functions

 #### Create a Variable